simongravelle/nmrformd/docs/source/theory/context.rst

 .. container:: justify

-    The key ingredient needed for an accurate description of the nuclear spin relaxation of :math:`^1`H in soft matter systems is a realistic description of the random rotational and translational motions that molecules undergo, which makes classical molecular dynamics simulations (MDS) a natural choice.
+    The key ingredient needed for an accurate description of the nuclear spin relaxation of :math:`^1 \text{H}` in soft matter systems is a realistic description of the random rotational and translational motions that molecules undergo, which makes classical molecular dynamics simulations (MDS) a natural choice.
 For instance, MDS have been used to characterize the NMR relaxation properties of Lennard-Jones fluid :cite:`odeliusIntermolecularDipoleDipoleRelaxation1993, grivetNMRRelaxationParameters2005`,